Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 Serverless: Serve a WordPress Website without a Server

 Some people throw a lot of services at serverless, overcomplicating serverless.
 But, why?
-Before you read an article that talks you into using Route53, API Gateway, Lambdas, CloudFront, CloudWatch, RDS, and Terraform to hold it all together, stop and ask yourself what you need, not what is en vogue on a résumé.
+Before you read an article that talks you into using Route 53, API Gateway, Lambdas, CloudFront, CloudWatch, RDS, and Terraform to hold it all together, stop and ask yourself what you need, not what is in vogue for a résumé.

 My vision of serverless looks closer to this: